EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 0
 ~~~~~~~~~~~~~~~~~~~~~~~

-CoaP is used as transport and Party U is CoAP client:
+CoaP is used as transport and the Initiator acts as CoAP client:

 ~~~~~~~~~~~~~~~~~~~~~~~
-corr (Party U can correlate message_1 and message_2)
+corr (the Initiator can correlate message_1 and message_2) 1
-1
 ~~~~~~~~~~~~~~~~~~~~~~~

 No unprotected opaque auxiliary data is sent in the message exchanges.

-The pre-defined Cipher Suite 0 is in place both on Party U and Party V, see {{cipher-suites}}.
+The pre-defined Cipher Suite 0 is in place both on the Initiator and the Responder, see {{cipher-suites}}.

-### Input for Party U {#rpk-tv-input-u}
+### Input for the Initiator {#rpk-tv-input-u}

-The following are the parameters that are set in Party U before the first message exchange.
+The following are the parameters that are set in the Initiator before the first message exchange.

 ~~~~~~~~~~~~~~~~~~~~~~~
-Party U's private authentication key (32 bytes)
+Initiator's private authentication key (32 bytes)
 53 21 fc 01 c2 98 20 06 3a 72 50 8f c6 39 25 1d c8 30 e2 f7 68 3e b8 e3
 8a f1 64 a5 b9 af 9b e3
 ~~~~~~~~~~~~~~~~~~~~~~~

 ~~~~~~~~~~~~~~~~~~~~~~~
-Party U's public authentication key (32 bytes)
+Initiator's public authentication key (32 bytes)
 42 4c 75 6a b7 7c c6 fd ec f0 b3 ec fc ff b7 53 10 c0 15 bf 5c ba 2e c0
 a2 36 e6 65 0c 8a b9 c7
 ~~~~~~~~~~~~~~~~~~~~~~~

 ~~~~~~~~~~~~~~~~~~~~~~~
-kid value to identify U's public authentication key (1 byte) a2
+kid value to identify the Initiator's public authentication key (1 byte) a2
 ~~~~~~~~~~~~~~~~~~~~~~~

 This test vector uses COSE_Key objects to store the raw public keys.
 Moreover, EC2 keys with curve Ed25519 are used.
 That is in agreement with the Cipher Suite 0.

 ~~~~~~~~~~~~~~~~~~~~~~~
-CRED_U =
+CRED_I =
 << {
   1:  1,
  -1:  6,